 The world has fundamentally changed since the great recession of 2008.
 In 2013 alone, 77 percent of the jobs created were part-time and we now have 50 percent more part-time workers in the United States since the great recession.
+On top of that, the COVID-19 pandemic has shifted the American workforce yet again with job losses and work accommodations.
 Although unemployment numbers look like they are improving, they hide an insidious fact.
 The American worker is falling behind, wages are decreasing, and those who are not prepared are left wondering what to do.
 This is having an impact on everyone from young millennials to those nearing retirement.

 However, those who are aware of these developments and make changes to how they approach their career have the “first mover” advantage as they get a head start on everyone else taking steps to have success.
 To get on the right track for your career, consider these steps: